dennis-barrett/hertzoggie/README.md

 cookiecutter https://github.com/dennis-barrett/hertzoggie.git --directory="template-name"
 ```

-Here `template-name` is one of the template types described in the next section.
+(Here `template-name` is one of the template types described in the next section.)
+After following the prompts, the
+project will be generated in the current directory.

 ## Templates